KaitlynEthylia/TreePin/README.md

 	position = 'relative', -- May be 'relative', 'top', or 'bottom'.
 Determines the position of the pin buffer within the window. icon = '>', -- The icon to display in the sign column at the top of the pin.
-Set to nil to prevent the sign column being used. zindex = 50, -- The Z-index of the pin buffer. seperator = nil, -- A single character that may be used as a seperator between the editing buffer and the pin buffer.
+Set to nil to prevent the sign column being used. zindex = 50, -- The Z-index of the pin buffer. separator = nil, -- A single character that may be used as a separator between the editing buffer and the pin buffer.
 }
 ```